-Admission is $25 per car, unless you add on to your Christmas Candylane ticket.
+Admission begins at $20 per car, unless you add it on to your Christmas Candylane ticket.
 You can also purchase popcorn at the beginning of the light display.

 What we loved about Hershey Sweet Lights

-This was my husband’s favorite part of our trip for a few reasons.
+This is everyone’s favorite part of our trip for a few reasons.

-- We both loved the excitement of pointing out the different displays to our 3.5 year old.
+- Enjoy the excitement of pointing out the different displays to your kids.
 Some of our favorites included: